okta/okta-sdk-dotnet/docs/InlineHookApi.md

 Deactivate an Inline Hook

-Deactivates the Inline Hook matching the provided id
+Deactivates the inline hook by `inlineHookId`

 ### Example
 ```csharp